 I, like most women, have had body image issues over the years and if I can be honest here, still do from time to time.
 It’s been an interesting road postpartum getting back into shape after baby to say the least.
 As a mama to a little girl though, I want to help Maxwell feel good in her skin and be confident in who she is from a really early age.

 Fashion should be for every body – literally.
 Not exclusive to only those of a certain size, shape or colour.
 Last month I got a chance to be involved in a really cool project with Flare Magazine and Joe Fresh, which you guys know I have worked extensively with over the years.
 Their mission was to really show some of the leading faces (and it’s a pretty phenomenal line-up of amazing young women) and how we are redefining style for ourselves – wearing key pieces from Joe Fresh’s fall collection that reflect a bit of our own personal style.
 I am sure you already know or recognize some of the other faces and if not, this is a great opportunity to learn a bit more these women that each have a distinct voice, perspective and add something of value to the creative community.

-I don’t want to spill all the tea here, so you’ll have to head to Flare.com to see the full video and interviews from each of us.
+I don’t want to spill all the tea here, so you’ll have to head to Flare.com to see the full interviews from each of us.
 Not only is it pretty damn cool but it’s also so refreshing to see all this diversity and representation in one campaign.
 You did good, Flare & Joe Fresh…you did good!

 For more on the Fashion For All campaign head to Flare.com/fashion-for-all